postmanlabs/labs-docs/v6/pro/managing_pro/managing_your_team.md

 In the [Team page]({{site.pm.gs}}/dashboard/teams){:target="_blank"}, click the **Invite Users** button.

-Enter the email address of the user you want to invite, and click the **Invite Users** button.
-Then click the **Invite Users** button to complete the process.
+Enter the email address of the user you want to invite, and click the **Invite Users** to complete the process.

  [![invite users](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/PRO-invite-users3.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/PRO-invite-users3.png)